PART THREE – CANADIAN SLO-PITCH CHAMPIONSHIPS

 A provincial/territorial representative may add a coach or manager providing that:

-d.
-The pick–ups are made by the end of the coaches/managers meeting at the Canadian Championship and have Provincial/Territorial
+d) The pick–ups are made by the end of the coaches/managers meeting at the Canadian Championship and have Provincial/Territorial written approval.

-e.
-The total number of signed coaches and managers does not exceed four (4).
+e) The total number of signed coaches and managers does not exceed five (5).

 1.3 Penalties for Non–Participation and Late Entry